MrWednesday-glitch/YelpAgainstCompanies/README.md

 * Problems with telling the user proper information.
 Tried to do a popup in angular, but I have been unable to make that work.
 For now I will simply use html that appears based on *ngIf.
 * The Api returning errors (like 400) to Angular needs to be caught in a different way.
 There was a lot of trial and error here but I think I am on the right way with the catchError pipe.
 * Spend half a day wondering why an http method in Angular did not work to send the data to the API.
 Finally noticed the missing "/" in the urlstring.
 Always check the strings...
+* Never quite figured out why Lazy loading of the ef entities did not work untill I saw that I was not using LazyLoadingProxies.
+Now lazy loading works.